rodneyshupe/Cookbook/Recipes/Entrees/Veg/DalMakhani.rst

    turmeric.
 Cook for another minute, allowing the spices to release their fragrance.
-4. Add the chopped tomatoes (or tomato puree) and cook for 2-3 minutes, until the tomatoes soften and become slightly caramelized.
+4. Add the chopped tomatoes (or tomato puree) and cook for 2-3 minutes, until the tomatoes soften and become slightly caramelised.
 5. Add the rinsed red lentils and kidney beans, along with the water (or vegetable broth).
 Season with salt to taste.
 6. Close the Instant Pot lid and cook on high pressure for 5 minutes.
 Let